Other: candle berry, southern bayberry, wax myrtle

 Plant Family: Myricaceae

 Bayberry trees grow near swamps and marshes, in sandy soil, or pine barrens.
 They are widely cultivated in the Eastern U.S. and the British Isles.
-Before becoming aware of its medicinal properties, American colonists used bayberry in candle making due to the wonderful fragrance of the leaves.
-The leaves release an intense, pleasant fragrance when rubbed, and are a safe insect repellent for dogs.
+Before becoming aware of its beneficial properties, American colonists used bayberry in candle making due to the wonderful fragrance of the leaves.
+The leaves release an intense, pleasant fragrance when rubbed.

 Dried root bark and sometimes just the root.